atinux/pjs/README.md

 ## Usage

-`pjs <folder>`
+`pjs`

-By default, the folder is ./ and the port is 8080 (or process.env.PORT if defined).
+By default, pjs will listen on the port 8080 (or process.env.PORT) and read the current folder.
+You can change this settings in `http://localhost/_/`, take a look at the `usage documentation`.

-Inside the folder where pjs is listening you can prototype any node.js applications thanks to the `.pjs` files (see examples).
+Inside the folder where pjs is reading you can prototype any node.js applications thanks to the `.pjs` files (see examples below).

 ## Examples